lace/lace/README.md

   polylines, and points.
 * [**meshlab-pickedpoints**][] loads and saves MeshLab picked point (.pp) files.

-For batteries-included prototyping, a better alternative may be the unrelated library [Trimesh][].
+As an altenative for batteries-included prototyping, [Trimesh][] is recommended.

 [pypi]: https://pypi.org/project/lace/